jamesderlin/totp/README.md

   base32 character is entered for the TOTP key.
 * Prints the number of seconds remaining for the lifetime of the generated TOTP code.
+* If the generated TOTP code is about to expire, additionally prints the next TOTP code.

 Auxiliary files such as build and test files also have been removed.